jotaelesalinas/git-clone-if-newer/README.md

 If the script exits with code `0`, the program continues execution.

-Any other return code causes the program to delete the newly created repo folder and exit.
+Any other return code causes the program to delete the newly created repo folder and terminate.

 ## Steps taken by the script